Why 2 World Trade Center is not Built as of September 2025

 In 2015, three years after construction halted, 2 World Trade Center began to show signs of life.
 It was announced that 21st Century Fox and News Corp expressed interest in moving into the building.

-To finalize this deal, the building must accommodate Fox and News Corp’s specific needs, including studios, newsrooms, and open floor plans with higher ceiling heights.
+To finalize this deal, the building must accommodate Fox and News Corp’s specific needs, including:

 Unfortunately, the current architectural plans could not fully accommodate these specific physical needs.
-Maybe the four trading floors, but not the rest of the structure, which would account for most of the 1.3 million square feet.
+Perhaps the four trading floors, due to their larger floor plans, but not the rest of the structure.

 2015 Redesign